Chat with us, powered by LiveChat

 The proper mechanisms to prevent workplace theft can get convoluted, especially for more prominent companies.
 That is why employers minimise their exposure to this risk factor by ensuring potential hires do not have questionable money-related records.

 A police certificate shows convictions/charges against corporate organisations.
-If an applicant has been convicted of workplace theft in the past, employers can readily access that information via a police check.
+If an applicant has been convicted of workplace theft in the past, employers can readily access that information via a Nationally Coordinated Criminal History Check.
 Consequently, that can serve as a basis for denying employment to an applicant, especially if it is a finance-related role.

 • 2) History of Sexual Offences